-As a founding member of Niantic, I was a lead artists on our first post-Google spinout game, Pokemon Go.
+As a founding member of Niantic, I was a lead artist on our first post-Google spinout game, Pokemon Go.
 I was responsible for the visual system of the game including: Pokemon, the Map, the Items, the UI viz dev and the Loading Screens.
 Check out some examples below!

 The Loading Screens in Pokemon Go were one of my favorite features to establish in the game.
 The original loading screen acted as a warning to "stay aware of your surroundings".
 Following that, I was tasked with establishing the look & feel and story for the loading screens.
 Since these screens were introducing the game and not part of the gameplay, we thought it would be fun to go a little looser on the stylistic feel and use each one to tell a story for upcoming events (with some easter eggs thrown in) ;).
 In the pieces below you can see the process (bottom to top) as we were establishing a look & feel for this fan favorite feature.